PennyLaneAI/pennylane/doc/development/plugins.rst

 Device Capabilities
 -------------------

-Optionally, you can add a ``config`` class variable pointing to your configuration file.
-This file should be a `toml file <https://toml.io/en/>`_ that describes which gates and features are supported by your device, i.e., what your of :meth:`~pennylane.devices.Device.execute` method accepts.
+Optionally, you can add a ``config_filepath`` class variable pointing to your configuration file.
+This file should be a `toml file <https://toml.io/en/>`_ that describes which gates and features are supported by your device, i.e., what the :meth:`~pennylane.devices.Device.execute` method accepts.

 .. code-block:: python